Japan Camera Hunter

 This lens promises to be as unique and interesting as the previous perar lenses, with the added attraction of the wide 28mm.
 The lens is a native M-mount, so there is no need for an adapter.
 The lenses are not 6 bit encoded, as it is designed for general M-mount fittings as opposed to the Leica directly.
 This lens has been developed with the digital camera in mind and the sharpness will reflect that.

-The lenses are available now, there is a waiting time for the lens, but the lenses need to be pre-ordered as suplies are short.
-You can made you pre-order by clicking here or going directly to the shop.
+The lenses are available now, there is a waiting time for the lens.
+You can go directly to the shop and order.
 I will keep in touch with you as to the progress of your lens, but please be patient, they are handmade after all.

 The lens is priced at 55,000 yen plus shipping (dependent on country)